qrowtech/contract-test/README.md

 - contracts/
     - TodoList.sol
-- migrations
+- migrations/
     - 1_initial_migration.s
-- test
+- test/
-truffle-config.js
+- truffle-config.js
-truffle.js
+- truffle.js

 contracts/ - is where you'll store all smart contracts migrations/ - will contain specific files where you can determine how your contracts will be deployed.